 CONTACT INFORMATION: Provide all pertinent contact information to ensure that correspondence is received promptly and accurately.
 You must specify the “presenting author.”
 IDWeek will correspond with the presenting author using only the contact information that is provided at the time of submission.
 It is the responsibility of the presenting author to communicate future correspondence to all co-authors.
 Notifications will be sent to the presenting author only.

-CHANGES/MODIFICATIONS: Changes/modifications, including author and affiliation changes, are allowed for submitted abstracts until the abstract submission deadline of Tuesday, May 6.
-Changes to submitted abstracts will not be possible after 5 p.m.
-EDT on May 6.
+CHANGES/MODIFICATIONS: Changes/modifications, including author and affiliation changes, are allowed for submitted abstracts until the abstract submission deadline, 5 p.m.
+EDT on Wednesday, May 17, 2017.
+Changes to submitted abstracts will not be possible after the submission deadline.
 Once you submit the abstract, a confirmation message will appear on the screen with an abstract tracking number assigned.
 Keep a record of your abstract tracking number until you receive your abstract disposition letter.

-Abstracts are considered official communications to the conference.
-The presenting author and co-authors must comply with the IDWeek embargo policy that abstracts must be based on results that have not or will not have been published in any journal nationally or internationally, wholly or in part, before IDWeek 2014.
-Abstracts must not be submitted if previously presented at a national or international meeting such as IDSA, SHEA, ICAAC, ASM, CROI or ECCMID.
+Abstracts are considered official communications of the conference.
+The presenting author and co-authors must comply with the IDWeek embargo policy that abstracts must be based on results that have not been previously published and are not anticipated to be published before the meeting UNLESS the publication occurs AFTER the abstract submission deadline but prior to July 31, 2017.
+Authors should inform IDWeek if the results are published at any time after submission.
+Abstracts must not be submitted if previously presented at a national or international meeting such as IDSA, SHEA, ICAAC, ASM, CROI, ASMMicrobe, or ECCMID.
 The IDWeek Program Committee will consider abstracts that have been previously submitted at smaller/regional meetings, but have not been published in a journal and on the proviso that no rights have previously been transferred; however, all new or updated data must be included in the abstract.

 Authors and co-authors transfer any copyrights and agree to release the abstract for future IDWeek publication and grant permission to IDWeek to audio/video record oral presentations for later sale or publication.
 IDWeek owns the copyrights to all abstracts accepted for presentation in perpetuity.

-Please note: In submitting your abstract you also warrant that you have exercised reasonable care to ensure that the Article is accurate and does not contain anything which is libellous, or obscene, or infringes on anyone’s copyright, right of privacy, or other rights.
-All abstracts must be embargoed until Wednesday, October 8, at 12:01 a.m.
-EDT, with the exception of research findings presented at IDWeek press conferences.
+Please note: In submitting your abstract you also warrant that you have exercised reasonable care to ensure that the article is accurate and does not contain anything which is libellous, or obscene, or infringes on anyone’s copyright, right of privacy, or other rights.
+All abstracts must be embargoed until Wednesday, October 4, 2017 at 12:01 a.m.
+PDT, with the exception of research findings presented at IDWeek press conferences.

 A1.
 Novel agents